Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Subsystem decomposition

-\begin{definition}[Predecessor, leaf, Past] \begin{enumerate} \item For a sparsity graph we call a node $x_i$ a predecessor of node $x_j$ if either $x_i = x_j$ or if there is a directed path from $x_i$ to $x_j$. \item A node $x_i$ is called a leaf if it does not have a successor (i.e., all nodes connected to $x_i$ are its predecessors). \item The set of all predecessors of $x_i$ is called the past of $x_i$ and denoted by $\mathbf{P}(x_i)$. \item The largest dimension weighted past $\omega$ in a directed graph with weights $n_i$ and nodes $x_i$ is given by
+\begin{definition}[Predecessor, leaf, root, past] $ $ \begin{enumerate} \item For a directed graph with nodes $x_1,\ldots,x_n$ we call a node $x_i$ a predecessor of node $x_j$ if either $x_i = x_j$ or if there is a directed path from $x_i$ to $x_j$. \item A node $x_i$ is called a leaf if it does not have a successor (i.e., all nodes connected to $x_i$ are its predecessors), and $x_i$ is called a root if it doesn't have a predecessor. \item The set of all predecessors of $x_i$ is called the past of $x_i$ and denoted by $\mathbf{P}(x_i)$. \end{enumerate} \end{definition}

+The following lemma states that the pasts of single nodes can be viewed as the building blocks of subsystems. \begin{lemma} For a given node $x_i$ the past $\mathbf{P}(x_i)$ of this node determines the smallest subsystem containing $x_i$. \end{lemma}